 At the top of the queue, click on Open Mailbox.
 From here, a user with Global Administrator (Office 365) access should click on Approve Email.
 One approved, then Test & Enable Mailbox to allow emails to be sent out from this email address via D365.

 Once the queue is set up and the mailbox is approved and enabled, create a new workflow.
 Make sure it’s a real-time workflow so it will run before the email gets sent out.
-Make sure it starts After the record is created, and Before the record status changes.
+Make sure it starts After the record is created.

 Your workflow should look something like this.
 Created By isn’t needed if this should be changed for all users.
 However, if it should only happen for SOME users, or under specific circumstances (if regarding a case for example) make sure you build this in to the conditions.